art-img

 Acrylic artworks are shipped on canvas or linen un-stretched, rolled up in a cardboard tube unless stated otherwise.

-These artworks will need to be stretched on a stretcher board before hanging.
+These artworks will need to be stretched around a wooden frame before hanging

 This can be done by nearly any picture framer (highly recommended) or you can DIY if you’re confident in your handiwork.